-Facing an interview for postgraduate study is a daunting thought, so we’ve put together what we think are the top ten interview questions and how best to answer them.
-The interview process could decide whether you gain a place at your first choice university or not, so getting the answers right is vital!
-Whether you’re facing an interview to study for a Master’s degree or PhD funding, we think these are the ten most likely questions to crop up.
+Facing an interview for postgraduate study can be daunting.
+But don’t fret, we’ve put together what we think are the top ten interview questions and how best to answer them.
+The interview could determine whether you’re accepted at your first choice university.
+This means giving great answers is vital!
+Whether it’s an interview to study for a Master’s degree or PhD funding, we think these are the ten most likely questions to crop up.

 1. Why this institution?

 This is a popular question that universities ask you in entrance interviews.
 The key to answering it successfully is to match your answer with your application.
 Express your interest in the university based on your research.
 Explain how you’re impressed with the successes and achievements of the department or a particular academic that will be involved on your course.
 Demonstrate your enthusiasm to study at the university.
 Most importantly, explain how you trust it to be the best place to develop your experience and skills.

 You can find out more about all of the institutions in the UK with our list of universities.

 2. Why this course?

 Second on the list of top interview questions, answering it involves similar skills to the previous question.
 Think hard about your reasons for applying for a particular course.
 Perhaps it’s a continuation of your undergraduate course or a development of your current career.
 Consider career aspirations and options at all times and ensure you give a clear idea of your reasons for applying.
 Prepare your answer for this question carefully as you can expect it to come up at every interview you attend.